 Placing the petroleum agreement between Guyana and ExxonMobil affiliate Esso Exploration and Production Guyana Limited in the public domain is a step in the right direction and provides a basis for healthy conversation about what it contains.

 This is the view of the company’s Senior Director, Public and Government Affairs in Guyana, Kimberly Brasington.
-“For the contract to be in the public domain is a fantastic step in the right direction and so, everybody can take a look at it and what the terms look like and how are we going to abide by those terms,” she said.
+“For the contract to be in the public domain is a fantastic step in the right direction and so, everybody can take a look at it and what the terms look like and how we are going to abide by those terms,” she said.

 Speaking during an interview at ExxonMobil’s head office on Monday, Brasington noted that the contract will also facilitate good healthy conversations as it will allow Guyanese to analyze its contents.